Each year, the Student Union oversees the election of new and enthusiastic Student Reps.

 What do EDI Reps need to attend?

-EDI Reps are also asked to attend RCA Equality and Diversity Committee meetings, however, it is often a select few and who attends these meetings can be decided upon in the working group.
+EDI Reps are also asked to attend RCA Equality and Diversity Committee meetings, however, it is often a selected few and who attends these meetings can be decided upon in the working group.

 We additionally encourage E&D reps to join where relevant the above forums and assemblies programme reps attend: PROGRAMME FORUM, HoP MEETING, SCHOOL ASSEMBLY, CAMPUS ASSEMBLY, COLLEGE-WIDE ASSEMBLY